-The University’s categorical training track has long been respected as one of the nation’s best, routinely placing residents in competitive fellowships throughout the country.
+The University’s Categorical training track, now more than 60 years old, has long been respected as one of the nation’s best, routinely placing residents in competitive fellowships throughout the country and making leaders in academic medicine and clinical care.
+Originally contained in the Colorado General Hospital, the training program quickly grew to include the general hospital (now called University Hospital), Denver Health and Hospital, and the Rocky Mountain VA.
 The advent of the primary care movement and its incipient training needs were anticipated many years ago.
-With a formal training track that is more than 20 years old, the primary care residency is one of the nation’s most recognized programs of its type.
-More recently, the University of Colorado anticipated the hospitalist wave, introducing the first dedicated Hospitalist Training Program in the United States.
-Finally, we have implemented a formal basic science/clinical research program that will prepare residents for successful careers in academic medicine.
+With a formal Primary Care training track that is more than 30 years old, the primary care residency is one of the nation’s oldest and most established programs of its type.
+Shortly thereafter, the University of Colorado also anticipated the hospitalist wave, introducing the very first dedicated Hospitalist Training Program in the United States.

 Some notable aspects of medical history at the University of Colorado also include: